-Justin Trudeau: India rejects role in Sikh leader's death in Canada
+Hardeep Singh Nijjar: India denies role in Canadian Sikh leader's murder

 Mr Nijjar is the third prominent Sikh figure to have died unexpectedly in recent months.

-In the UK, Avtar Singh Khanda, who was said to be the head of the Khalistan Liberation Force, died in Birmingham in June under what have been described as "mysterious circumstances".
+In the UK, Avtar Singh Khanda, who was said to be the head of the Khalistan Liberation Force, died in Birmingham in June.

 Paramjit Singh Panjwar, who was designated a terrorist by India, was shot dead in May in Lahore, the capital of Pakistan's Punjab province.